internetisgone/kms-bot/README.md

 # KMS bot
-periodically deletes old messages in a discord text channel using [purge](https://discordpy.readthedocs.io/en/stable/api.html?highlight=purge#discord.TextChannel.purge)<br>
+discord bot that periodically deletes old messages in text channels using [purge](https://discordpy.readthedocs.io/en/stable/api.html?highlight=purge#discord.TextChannel.purge)<br>
-- works across channels and servers
+- custom duration for each channel
 - pinned messages are kept
 - purge tasks are kept in a local SQLite database and resumed on bot restart<br>